apollographql/apollo-ios/docs/source/installation.md

 1. Drag the generated `API.swift` file to your target.

-> Note that because Apollo iOS generates query-specific result types, `Api.swift` will be mostly empty at this point unless you've already added some `.graphql` files with queries or mutations to your target directory.
+> Note that because Apollo iOS generates query-specific result types, `API.swift` will be mostly empty at this point unless you've already added some `.graphql` files with queries or mutations to your target directory.

 <h2 id="installing-xcode-add-ons">Installing the Xcode add-ons to get syntax highlighting</h2>

 1. Clone the [`xcode-apollo` repository](https://github.com/apollostack/xcode-apollo) to your computer.
 1. Close Xcode if it is currently running.
 1. You may need to create these folders inside of `~/Library/Developer/Xcode`:

  `mkdir ~/Library/Developer/Xcode/Plug-ins ~/Library/Developer/Xcode/Specifications`

 1. Copy `GraphQL.ideplugin` to `~/Library/Developer/Xcode/Plug-ins`.

  `cp -R GraphQL.ideplugin ~/Library/Developer/Xcode/Plug-ins`

 1. Copy `GraphQL.xclangspec` to `~/Library/Developer/Xcode/Specifications`.

  `cp -R GraphQL.xclangspec ~/Library/Developer/Xcode/Specifications`

 You may receive a warning when you first start up Xcode after installing these add-ons.

 <h2 id="creating-query-documents">Create `.graphql` files with your queries or mutations</h2>